tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 ### Action
 #### Actions
-The action class specifies the preconditions and consequences of an action, depending on the type of the entity that's executing the action and the object that is acted upon.
+The `Action` class specifies the preconditions and consequences of an action, depending on the type of the entity that's executing the action and the object that is acted upon.